Q:

 1. Butanediol structure

 Butanediol ether is a compound formed by converting one of the hydroxyl groups in butanediol to an ether group (O-).
 Specifically, butanediol ether has a structure in which one hydroxyl group (-OH) in butanediol is linked to an oxygen atom in another alkyl or alkenyl group to form an ether bond (-O-).
-Butanediol ethers are generally of the formula C4H9O2R, wherein R represents a linking group.
+Crazy, isn't it?.
+I've found that Butanediol ethers are generally of the formula C4H9O2R, wherein R represents a linking group.

 1. Solubility

-Butanediol has good solubility in water, but poor solubility in organic solvents.
-The solubility of butanediol ether is also good, but its solubility in water is generally higher than that of butanediol due to the presence of ether linkages.
+Butanediol has good solubility in aquatic environments, however poor solubility in organic solvents.
+The solubility of butanediol ether is also good, however its solubility in aquatic environments is generally higher than that of butanediol due to the presence of ether linkages.

-Butanediol has a relatively high melting point, typically around 50°C, and a relatively high boiling point, around about 190°C. Butanediol ethers have a lower melting point, typically between 30-40°C, and a lower boiling point, between about 120-130°C. Due to the existence of ether bond, the molecular structure of butyl glycol ether is relatively stable and the boiling point is low.
+Butanediol has a relatively high melting point, typically around 50°C, and a relatively high boiling point, around about 190°C. Butanediol ethers have a reduced melting point, typically between 30-40°C, and a reduced boiling point, between about 120-130°C. And Based on my observations, Due to the existence of ether bond, the molecular structure of butyl glycol ether is relatively stable and the boiling point is low.
+Additionally

 3. Viscosity

-Butanediol has a higher viscosity and is generally viscous at higher temperatures and less fluid at lower temperatures.
-Butanediol ether has a lower viscosity and is more fluid, especially at lower temperatures.
+Butanediol has a higher viscosity and is generally viscous at higher temperatures and less fluid at reduced temperatures.
+Butanediol ether has a reduced viscosity and is greater fluid, especially at reduced temperatures.

 3. chemical differences